 In front of the chapel is a white lighthouse and behind, two cemeteries, one French the other German.

-Traditionally the village is considered the birth place of Saint Rémi, the Bishop of Reims who baptised the first Christian King of the Francs: Clovis in 499 (who made Paris his capital in 506).
+Traditionally the village is considered the birth place of Saint Rémi, the Bishop of Reims who baptised the first Christian King of the Francs : Clovis in 499 (It was Clovis that made Paris his capital, in 506).

 On the main road at the junction is a memorial to the 1st Battalion of the Loyal North Lancashire regiment who fought in the area during September 1914.